Computer Graphic Arts

 Final semester

-You will do a 14-week internship with a production studio.
+During the 7th semester you will do a 10-week internship with a production studio.
 Former students have been interning at Cartoon Saloon, Nørlum, Aardmann, Sun Creature, and Illumination, among others.

 Read more about the internship